motionofknowledge/git-basic-commands/README.md

 # Create and switch to a new branch
 git checkout -b feature-login

+# Push code to newly created branch
+git add .
+git commit -m "Your commit message" git push origin 'your-branch-name'

+# Verify That the Branch Is Pushed
+git branch -r
+or
+git ls-remote --heads origin

+# If you want to track this branch in future commits, set it as upstream
+git push --set-upstream origin 'your-branch-name'

 # Switch to an existing branch
 git checkout develop